andreasdahl1987/DahlDesignDDC/README.md

 Universal controller firmware creation tool

-[Wiki](https://github.com/andreasdahl1987/DahlDesignDDC/wiki) is under construction.
+[Wiki](https://github.com/andreasdahl1987/DahlDesignDDC/wiki) is under construction, but has come a long way.
+It should be enough to get you started.

 See my webpage www.dahldesign.eu for more info.

-Demo video on YouTube: https://www.youtube.com/watch?v=z6dcbQDbx7A
+Demo video on YouTube: https://www.youtube.com/watch?v=LvadQq7CFOc